 Since I was a young girl, I’ve been fascinated with the underwater world.
 I was so obsessed with snorkeling that I basically forced my parents to plan each vacation around indulging that whim.
 It’s no accident that they hid the fact that scuba diving was even a thing from me for ages.
 But somehow, it took me until I was 27 to finally learn to scuba dive — either the investment of the time or the money always dissuaded me.
 But now I’m hooked — I only wish I had learned sooner.

 Give yourself the gift of peace of mind by ensuring you have travel insurance that covers diving accidents, as many don’t.
-While diving is quite safe when done properly, you can never be too careful.
+While diving is quite safe when done properly, you can never be too careful, as decompression sickness (aka “the bends”) can be incredibly costly to treat and is not always covered by standard travel insurance.
 World Nomads covers all sorts of accidents and injuries, including dive-related ones, on their “Explorer” plans.
 Even if you’re on a budget, this is something you shouldn’t skimp on.

 From Anastasia of Gallivant Girl

-Scuba diving in Komodo is simply unforgettable.
+Learning to scuba dive in Komodo is simply unforgettable.
 Komodo National Park offers a variety of dive sites for new and experienced divers looking for something more challenging.
-The visibility is often fabulous, and the diverse coral reefs are offer walls of exquisite colour with more fish than you can imagine.
+The visibility is often fabulous, and the diverse coral reefs offer walls of exquisite color with more fish than you can imagine.

 Komodo is known for its currents, which can make for invigorating and challenging dives.
 Gentle drift dives offer the opportunity to float alongside majestic manta rays.
 Hammerheads, reef sharks and mola mola can also be spotted.
 Typically, operators plan to avoid strong currents, but experienced current junkies can take advantage of the region’s currents for more thrill-seeking diving.